JoycexChan/Joyce-s-Biomedical-Pipelines/04_LargeScale_Virtual_Screening_hardware_recommendations.md

 * The second part covers the actual pipeline design: how to classify compounds before large-scale virtual screening in order to reduce computational time.
 ________________________________________
 ## Hardware Recommendations

+### 10,000 FDA-approved drugs at exhaustiveness 16, the job took roughly three days.

 Let’s start with AutoDock.

 * According to this paper: